modern-sapien/project-prometheus/NOTE.md

     * when we define a constructor function, we [capitalize] the first letter.
     * limitless amount of parameters we can add.
     * the resulting object that comes out of a constructor is an instance.
+    * You can not call methods off of the constructor, you have to call it off of the instance.

     If you are building constructors and you want to chain methods Lesson 10, Activity 8
     return new Arithmetic(newNumber);

+    Lesson 10 Activity 2
     -EXAMPLE
     function Animal(raining, noise) {
     this.raining = raining;